huggingface/diffusers/docs/source/en/api/pipelines/cogvideox.md

 For the CogVideoX 1.5 series of models, note that:
 - Text-to-video works best at `1360 x 768` resolution because it is trained with that specific resolution
 - Image-to-video works for multiple resolutions.
-Width can vary from `256` to `1360`, and height can vary from `256` to `768`.
+Width can vary from `768` to `1360`, and height must be `768`.
 Note that the height/width must be divisible by `16`.
 - Both T2V and I2V models support generation with `81` and `161` frames and work best at this value.
 It is recommended to export videos at 16 FPS.

 There are two models that support pose controllable generation (by the [Alibaba-PAI](https://huggingface.co/alibaba-pai) team):